mayakraft/math-for-artists/03/index.md

 - all points lie along the surface of a sphere
 - inradius, midradius, circumradius

-### 3. Truncation

-### Archimedean solids (via. truncation)
+### Truncation, and the Archimedean solids

+Look at the truncation from an icoahedron to a dodecahedron.
+It passes through the soccer-ball. *Why don't we use the other polyhedra here for sports balls?*

+The platonic solids require **the same** polygon for every face.
+If you allow combinations of different regular polygons, we expand the set of polyhedra available to us.
+First up is the  **13 Archimedean solids**

+Q: Looking at an Archimedean solid, if we drew a circumsphere, which points lie along it? *A: all of them!* This is a requirement for the Archimedean solids. (if this wasn't required = Johnson solids)

-Face-perspective, each face is a regular polygon.
+Again with the face-perspective, each face is a regular polygon.

-dual shapes - a square. dual of octahedron is cube - the thing that tessellates 3D space so well.

-do other shapes tessellate 3d space? not regular

 Catalan Solids (duals of the Archimedean solids)

-Johnson solids
+### Johnson solids

+Any combination of regular polygons.
+Like a LEGO set of polygons.
+Any way you can snap them together is a Johnson Solid.

 Anti-prisms, and prisms

 ### Stellation

-Kepler-Poinsot
+This is where it gets weird, stellation involves self-intersection, which can be hard to visualize.

+a simple entry point: the [Kepler-Poinsot]([https://en.wikipedia.org/wiki/Kepler%E2%80%93Poinsot_polyhedron](https://en.wikipedia.org/wiki/Kepler–Poinsot_polyhedron))

-- stellate a pentagon (draw a star). stellate a heptagon.
+- stellate a pentagon (draw a star). can you stellate a septagon?
 - stellate a polyhedra

-### compound polyhedra
+### Compound polyhedra

-Schläfli symbols

-Symmetry, rotation groups.
+At this point, things can get really complex.

-### Wikipedia links
+## Wikipedia Rabbit-holes

 - [Uniform Polyhedron](https://en.wikipedia.org/wiki/Uniform_polyhedron) the category of 3D shapes we are focused on
 - [Platonic Solids](https://en.wikipedia.org/wiki/Platonic_solid)